javierjulio/textarea-autosize/README.md

 ### Minimum CSS Requirements

-Set the `textarea` to `box-sizing: border-box` and give it a `min-height`.
-In the example below, the minimum height is one line of text which is determined from the base font size and line height.
-Increase it to have more initial rows.
-Once input exceeds in minimum the textarea will expand.
+The only requirement is to set `box-sizing: border-box` and a `min-height` on the textarea.
+In the example below, the minimum height is one line of text which is determined from the base font size, line height, and vertical padding and border.

 ```css
 textarea {